woodser/monero-ts/docs/developer_guide/query_data_model.md

 # Getting transactions, transfers, and outputs

-Wallet [transactions, transfers, and outputs](data_model.md) can be queried by their attributes using query objects.
+Wallet [transactions, transfers, and outputs](data_model.md) can be queried by their properties using query objects.

 ## Getting transactions with queries